mshortcodes/mshortcodes/README.md

 # ☕ Michael Short
 **`Aspiring developer/musician`**

 I began coding around August, 2023.
 I love the challenges and critical thinking involved in coding.
 Nearly everyday I find myself learning something new.
 I have completed many certificates but working on my own projects has been a much more enjoyable learning process.
 I consider myself to be a lifelong learner and am highly self-disciplined.
+My current goal is to transition to a full-time role as a front-end developer.
+In the future I'd like to explore the back-end.
 In addition to coding, I also play the piano.
 Most of the time I'm sitting, so I try to balance that by exercising everyday and eating healthy.
 I love coffee and relaxing with a Netflix show or anime.

 ### 🚀 Skills
 `Primary`